HTML Web Developer Salary: Comprehensive Overview and Hiring Guide

 • What degrees have you earned?
 Programmers with a bachelor’s degree can command a higher salary than a self-taught talent, especially at the beginning of their career

 • What certifications do you have?
-It helps if your programmer can produce proof they have earned specific certifications in the languages and frameworks they claim to know.
+It helps if your programmer can produce proof that they have earned specific certifications in the languages and frameworks they claim to know.
 The more certifications, the deeper their knowledge.
-And if you need a programmer with certifications in a less-common or more difficult language, that generally costs more
+And if you need a programmer with certifications in a less common or more difficult language, that generally costs more

 • How long have you been working as a developer?
 This is an obvious one.
-The more years’ experience, the higher the price
+The more years of experience, the higher the price

 • Do you have management experience?
 This question is key if you’re looking for senior HTML talent.
 It’s not enough to have experience managing a team of people.
 They should also be able to show that they can provide strategic direction at the website architecture stage, helping to guide user experience from the ground up